darwinia-network/darwinia-docs-deprecated/content/en/new/general-users/staking/nominator.md

 > - A small amount of RING must be prepared in  Darwinia Mainnet Network's address as fee.

-You may have a account with `RING/KTON` and want to earn fresh `RING/KTON`.
+You may have a account with `RING/KTON` and want to earn new `RING/KTON`.
 You could do so as validator, which requires a node running 24/7.
 If you do not have such node or do not want to bother, you can still earn `RING/KTON` by nominatoring another validator.

 Specially attention should be paid to: